pleasefindmethis.com

 How to avoid scams when buying hard-to-find items

 Hard-to-find items attract scammers because the buyer is motivated and often emotional.
 The safest answer is not just a link.
 It is a link plus proof.
-Use these checks before paying a seller, trusting a private message, or accepting a lead for a rare item.
+Use these checks before paying a seller, trusting a private message, or acting on a source clue for a rare item.

 • hard to find item scam